microsoft/vivainsights_zoom_int/README.md

 Actor(s): Zoom Administrator

 - This can be downloaded via this [link](https://github.com/microsoft/vivainsights_zoom_int/archive/refs/heads/main/Admin.zip).
-- Only the 'Administrator' sub-directory would be relevant for the Administrator.
+- Only the 'Admin' sub-directory would be relevant for the Administrator.

 #### 1.4 Prepare a mapping file and insert key into the organizational data

 Actor(s): Viva Insights Administrator

-In this step, the Viva Insights Administrator has to create a mapping file `<email_id, hash_id>` to deidentify Zoom data.
+- In this step, the Viva Insights Administrator has to create a mapping file `<email_id, hash_id>` to deidentify Zoom data, in `csv` format.
+This should be saved in the root of the `input` folder, and the file name should have the literal string `mapping file` in the name.
-The `hash_id` then needs to be inserted into the VI organizational data file.
+- The `hash_id` then needs to be inserted into the VI organizational data file.

 ### 2. Download Input Files